• Skip to primary navigation

 Objective Findings

-Rhomberg test: negative, sensation: intact, incision: closed, clean, and well healing.
+Rhomberg test: negative; sensation: intact; incision: closed, clean, and healing well.
 LEFS: 10% perceived impairment.
 No assistive device used.

 Treatment Provided

 (Examples for treatment provided would follow a similar format as noted above in the Daily Note Example.
 You may also document treatment provided in a flow sheet.
-To shorten this example, treatment will be omitted but would follow similar format as treatment listed in the Sample Daily Note)
+To shorten this example, the treatment has been omitted but would follow a similar format as the treatment listed in the Sample Daily Note.)

 * = painMMT RMMT LA/PROM (R)A/PROM (L)